shravanasati/Real-Time-Reporting/README.md

 - NewsAPI = https://newsapi.org/
 - WeatherAPI = https://www.weatherapi.com/

-Get your API keys from the above websites and then you an use these programs.
+Get your API keys from the above websites, put them in the code and then you can use these programs.